Atlas975/Notes/DistributedSystems/Fault_tolerence.md

 ## Fault tolerance terms
 - **Failure:** inability of a system component to perform its required function.
 - **Error:** transition of a system into an invalid state, caused by a fault.
 - **Fault:** the root cause of an error or failure in the system.
-Multiple types of faults exist, from easiest to hardest to detect:
+From easiest to hardest to detect:
 	- **Omission:** Expected response or event does not occur.
 	- **Crash:** System stops responding entirely.
 	- **Timing:** Response arrives outside the expected timeframe.